Ondria Hardin: Career

-Hardin was discovered by Model Scout, Travis Guy, and placed to Mother Agency Priscilla’s Agency, & Mother Agent Doll Wright.
+Hardin was discovered in North Carolina and then placed to Mother Agency Priscilla’s Agency, & Mother Agent Doll Wright.
 She began her career in Tokyo, Japan.
 After being noticed by casting director Ashley Brokaw she was cast in a Prada campaign photographed by Steven Meisel.

 Her first editorial was for Russh magazine.
 She has also appeared in magazines like Vogue, Vogue China, and Allure.
 Hardin has walked the runway for brands including Balenciaga, Dior, Michael Kors, Jil Sander, Dolce & Gabbana, Louis Vuitton, Tommy Hilfiger, Valentino, Dries van Noten, Bottega Veneta, and Alexander McQueen.

 Hardin ranked on models.com's "Top 50" list.